 A parent/carer does not have an automatic right to information held about their child.
 The right belongs to the child however in some circumstances the parent/carer can act on the child’s behalf, providing the person making the request has Parental rights and responsibilities.
 Once the child reaches sufficient maturity, the child can exercise their own right, and the parent/carer must act with the child’s consent.

 - Ask us in writing for each child

-- Give us proof of who you are as the parent
+- Give us proof of who you are as the parent or carer

-- Give us proof of who your child is including proof of Parental rights and responsibilities Opens in a new window
+- Give us proof of who your child is including proof of parental rights and responsibilities.

-- Give us the as much detail as you can to help us find the information about your child more quickly
+- Give us as much detail as you can to help us find the information about your child more quickly